chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
-        [<i>tn:� I don't remember. hahahaha I think I wanted to become a drummer --- but a drum kit is so expensive.
+        [<i>tn: I don't remember. hahahaha I think I wanted to become a drummer --- but a drum kit is so expensive.
 I don't remember why I decided to become a bassist.
-When we formed a band back in highschool, I just� becomes� the bassist.
-We were a Beatles cover band (who also covered Green Day, Black Sabbath, at Lionel Ritchie…� so weird hahahahaha)</i>]
+When we formed a band back in highschool, I just becomes the bassist.
+We were a Beatles cover band (who also covered Green Day, Black Sabbath, at Lionel Ritchie… so weird hahahahaha)</i>]
       </div>
     </blockquote>